code-of-kpp/rss2files/README.md

 	*.sys
 	*.scr

-## Listing of downloaded files to html
+## HTML listing of downloaded files
 HTML files containing links to every downloaded file will be created for every URL in URLs list as well as main index.html file for all projects/podcasts mirrored.